Collaborative Roles on Project Management

 - PMO: The project management office roles can enter any project and help management with the same capabilities than the project manager, from the organizational perspective.

-- PMO Supportive (PMOS): PMO Supportive roles can enter the project they have been assigned to, and assist project managers with the same capabilities.
+- PM Assistant (PMA): PM Assistants can enter the project they have been assigned to, and assist project managers with the same capabilities.

 PMPeople does not prevent direct communication needed at all projects.
 However, it can optimize management helping the interaction between people belonging to the extended project team.